oppsec/dbf/README.md

 <br><br>

 ## Contributing
-You can contribute suggesting a message or creating a pull request to improve the code.<br>
+You can contribute by suggesting a message or opening a pull request to improve the code<br>
-* What I need to do to suggest a message or a tip? - Create a issue.